mihokdanny/Diversity_of_Diction/README.md

 # Diversity of Diction

 This project compares the vocabularies of representative works from three groups of creative writing.
-Using tools such as Python and Beautiful Soup, we were able to answer general questions such as
+Using tools such as Python and Beautiful Soup, we were able to answer general questions such as:

-- Which form of creative writing appears to have the broadest vocabulary? as well as specific questions like
+* Which form of creative writing appears to have the broadest vocabulary?

+as well as specific questions such as:

-- What are the most commonly used words among creative writing groups?
+* What are the most commonly used words among creative writing groups?
 Authors?

 # Getting Started / Prerequisites